musgumus/Python.ArtificialIntelligence.Project/README.md

 # Python.ArtificialIntelligence.Project
-Bu projede, yapay zekâ alanında kullanılan farklı problem çözme yöntemleri Python dili kullanılarak uygulanmıştır.
-Proje dört ana bölümden oluşmaktadır.
+(TR) Bu projede, yapay zekâ alanında kullanılan farklı problem çözme yöntemleri Python dili kullanılarak uygulanmıştır.
+(ENG) In this project, different problem-solving methods used in the field of artificial intelligence were implemented using the Python language.